dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 block(eventCheckFunction);

-10. This was later renamed as Bob’s Only Successful Software.
+10. This was later renamed as Bob's Only Successful Software.

 351